City-of-Helsinki/kukkuu/gdpr/README.md

 # How to integrate the Culture Kids to Helsinki-Profile GDPR API

-As background information and instructions for integrating the service with Helsinki-Profile, see the documentation for [How to integrate to Helsinki-Profile through Tunnistamo](./docs/how-to-integrate-to-Helsinki-profile-with-Tunnistamo.md).

 > NOTE: The user profiles authenticates themselves in a centralized authentication server of the city of Helsinki.
 > For long it was [Tunnistamo](https://github.com/City-of-Helsinki/tunnistamo), but in the summer of the year 2024,
 > it was changed to a Keycloak service of the [Helsinki-Profile](https://github.com/City-of-Helsinki/open-city-profile)
 > service environment.

+## Using Keycloak

+Keycloak is the current authentication service being used.
+The Keycloak test environment can be configured to be used [locally](./docs/setup-keycloak.md).

+## Using Tunnistamo

+Tunnistamo was the authentication service used until summer 2024.
 Tunnistamo can be configured to be used [locally](../docs/setup-tunnistamo.md#use-a-local-tunnistamo) or from the [test environment](../docs/setup-tunnistamo.md#use-the-public-test-tunnistamo).

-The Keycloak test environment can also be configured to be used [locally](./docs/setup-keycloak.md).
+As background information and instructions for integrating the service with Helsinki-Profile through Tunnistamo, see the documentation for [How to integrate to Helsinki-Profile through Tunnistamo](./docs/how-to-integrate-to-Helsinki-profile-with-Tunnistamo.md).

 # GDPR API data export